Stamp duty refunds: too good to be true?

 If you receive a repayment where the amount you claimed was not due, you must pay it back along with any interest due.
 If penalties apply, you must also pay them.
 Read more about penalties.

-In addition to the normal 9 month enquiry period, if the claim for a refund does not give full information on the basis on which it has been made, HMRC are also able to make a "discovery assessment" and demand SDLT over a much longer period if they discover that tax has been underpaid.
+In addition to the normal 9 month enquiry period, HMRC are also able to make a "discovery assessment" and demand SDLT over a much longer period if they discover that tax has been underpaid.
 There is a basic period of four years, increased to six years if there was carelessness or to 20 years if the loss of tax was deliberately brought about.

 3. Self assessed tax